American Mass Market Magazines. New York: Greenwood Press, 1990.

 (Latest edition shelved behind the Olin Reference desk.
 Earlier editions: Uris Stacks Oversize Z 6941 .K21 +).

 Now published annually, this title brings the Greenwood series (above) and Luther Mott's five-volume history (below) into the present with individual entries on magazine and newspaper titles recommended for U.S. libraries.
-Earlier editions act as a historical reference that updates the Greenwood titles and Mott.
-Over five-thousand entries in Katz include scholarly journal titles in addition to popular and trade magazines and newspapers.
+Earlier editions act as a historical reference that updates the Greenwood Press titles and Mott.
+Over six-thousand entries in Magazines for Libraries include scholarly journal titles in addition to popular and trade magazines and a section on newspapers.

 Mott, Frank Luther.
 A History of American Magazines.
 5 volumes.
 Cambridge, MA: Harvard University Press, 1938-1968.